project-chip/connectedhomeip/src/controller/python/README.md

 To build and run the Python CHIP controller:

 1. Install all necessary packages and prepare the build system.
-For more details, see the [BUILDING.md](/docs/BUILDING.md) documentation.
+For more details, see the [BUILDING.md](/docs/BUILDING.md) documentation:

    ```
    sudo apt-get update